 French Autoroute System

+UK drivers who regularly travel up and down France on the motorways need to be aware of the French system.
 Unlike the UK, France has a large network of autoroutes which require the payment of a toll if you want to use them.
 The tolls payable aren’t cheap (for example, it’s around 55 Euros to travel between Caen and Bordeaux), but the roads are well maintained, usually quiet, and really do cut journey times.
-Maximum speed limit is 130km/h, except when it is raining when the speed limit is reduced to 110km/h.
+The maximum speed limit is 130km/h, except when it is raining when the speed limit is reduced to 110km/h.

 Toll Booth Delays at French Péages